kamranalisays/currency-exchange-service/README.md

 Note :
-This project is also the part of the spring cloud microservices
+This project is also the part of the spring cloud microservices.
+I will share the complete project detail when it is completed.